 - Lawn: You might want to give your lawn a last round of fertilizer for nutrients to be stored during the winter time.

 - Rake leaves, pine needles and pick up pine cones.
-Put the leaves into large paper bag instead of plastic bags.
+Put the leaves into large paper bags instead of plastic bags.
 This is more environmentally friendly because the paper bags allow the leaves and yard waste to decompose.
 We do our main raking after the first strong fall winds to make the process more efficient.

 - Wood deck or patios: Check wood decks, steps and rails for loose or damaged boards and raised nails.
 Stain or paint exposed areas.